 Technical how-to’s and security concerns

-Once we understand that this value-exchange system is a good idea, we can consider how to implement it technologically, and how to make it secure and abuse-proof.
+Once we see that this value-exchange system is a good idea, we can consider how to implement it technologically, and how to make it secure and abuse-proof.
 Some of the technology that may be required is already in use today, including open-source systems, blockchain technology and quantum encryption.

 For example, the value exchange system may be set up to prevent kick-backs (I will Thank-You if you Thank-me), multi-party “circular” kick-backs (I will Thank John if John Thanks you if you Thank me), and other similar “money farming” schemes that do not provide value.
 Technological limitations may be set up to prevent abuse, for example: no more than 1 wallet per person, a person can create no more than 25 GUs in a 24-hour period, etc. I would argue that only a sentient being can have a Gratitude wallet (companies would have to figure out their finances internally).